 If you don’t know the Ninja company (now SharkNinja), do you even have a kitchen?

-They make a wide array of cookware and cooking gadgets.
+Ninja make a wide array of cookware and cooking gadgets.
 Their small appliances share a common design aesthetic, and the controls are also similar from unit to unit.
+So, if you own a Ninja pressure cooker, food processor, or juicer, you’ll find the interface on the Ninja Woodfire reassuringly familiar.

-I found the Pro simple to use, with a minimal learning curve.
+I found the Woodfire simple to use, with a minimal learning curve.
 Everything is clearly labeled, the displays are easy to read, and there are only a handful of buttons and one knob to contend with.

 Grilling Performance